 Choose PAL or NTSC format for the session using the Video Format selector in the Session Setup window.
-See "PAL/NTSC Video Format" on page 17.
+If the session already has video, the format will be set automatically.

 MachineControl Configuration

 If using Digidesign MachineControl, do the following to establish basic communication.